-Logs: Cache API and Resource Usage
+Cache API and Resource Usage

 Cache API

 The Cache API section is useful for tracking which events occur on a given day.
 This is mainly relevant for sites integrating manually via the API.
-There are four categories of events to keep an eye on:
+There are four categories of events to keep an eye on

 • Optimizations.
 Note that these are the past optimization requests sent to our service, not the actual optimizations.
 In some cases, these requests may not result in successful optimizations.
-To view the current status of any page, use the Cache Status panel;
+To view the current status of any page, use the Cache Insights panel;

 • Purge/Invalidate Requests.
 These are received requests for NitroPack to delete or invalidate the cache for a page;